trivenews/browser/README.md

-# Annotator & Chrome Extension
+# Chrome Extension for Trive